system-zero/system-zero/data/docs/la.md

 much the same C way.
 So and joking some bits, it really it's the first kind of a garbage collector of a dynamic language, that really has a real kind of a deterministic behavior.
 The question when i was handled this slowly to the route of the development, was: Do I need this more?
-If not release it as you go out of scope.
+If not release it as soon it goes out of scope.

 I mean that was the idea, albeit a bit of total nonsense.
-This might be the only thing that still i do not know the way to handle memory resources if i was attempting a rewrite.
+This might be the only thing that still i do not know the way to handle (memory resources) if i was attempting a rewrite.
 But i like the idea of "release uneeded resources as soon as you don't need them anymore".
 It simplifies a lot of things, and can end up to a coding expression style, that fits better with that kind of